-Direct-to-consumer sales, or D2C selling, is when a manufacturer, maker, or producer of consumer-packaged goods (CPG) decides to forgo the middlemen and sell directly to the consumer.
+Most companies rely on distributors for their products or service to reach the end customer.
+However, traditional retail does not work for all products.
+There are some that are better off with a more direct customer journey.
+This is where the direct-to-consumer system comes in.
+Direct-to-consumer sales, or D2C selling, is when a manufacturer, maker, or producer of consumer-packaged goods (CPG) decides to forgo the middlemen and sell directly to the end customer.
 Once you’ve maximized your manufacturing efficiency, it’s not unreasonable to consider cutting out the middleman and selling directly to consumers.

 Direct to Consumer Brands

 Companies are stepping out into the DTC model from more traditional retail, with over 400 D2C brands existing today.
 These brands are having marked successes in sales and even managing employee overhead, cutting costs, and satisfying customers with timely order fulfillment.
 Here are two examples of big brands that transitioned into a DTC strategy with the help of inventory tracking software.

 Steps to Literacy increased manufacturing efficiency with inventory tracking software, allowing them to offer 26,000 products to school districts, and thus became an established brand in the DTC model.
 This DTC company sells exclusively developed educational resource products directly to school districts.
 This company sells exclusively developed educational resource products directly to school districts.
 They can attribute success in part through their inventory management software.
 A lack of demand was not an issue; it was meeting the demand for the orders.

 Once they used inventory software, it became easy for them to stay on top of demand and inventory updates, and they discovered they could scale back other costs.
 They are also able to instill brand loyalty and improve customer relationships.
 Using an all-in-one inventory tracking software solution, Steps to Literacy discovered that the other successes in budgeting and labor costs were a direct correlation to the software.